Change that can win? Democrats grapple with core question

 Just ask the two dozen voters who waited outside a recent over-packed Dover, New Hampshire, campaign appearance for Elizabeth Warren, the progressive Massachusetts senator and the only woman in the top tier, whose campaign mantra is “big, bold change.”

 “I want to see massive change.
-I worry about my daughter’s future — she’s 6,” said 38-year-old Democrat Margaret Langsenkamp, who hasn’t settled on a candidate but is leaning toward Warren or Cory Booker.
+I worry about my daughter’s future — she’s 6,” said 38-year-old Democrat Margaret Langsenkamp, who hasn’t settled on a candidate but was leaning toward Warren or U.S. Sen. Cory Booker of New Jersey, who ended his campaign on Monday.
 “But I’m also practical about what the American people can stomach.
 We have to beat Trump.”

 Langsenkamp conceded that Warren, her preferred candidate, might struggle in a general election to defend her “socialist leanings.”